tenox7/wfm/README.md

 Apache httpd were released.
 Up to 2015 WFM has been a closed source commercial application used for lightweight document management and supported by a few customers.
 It has been open sourced.
-In 2022 WFM has been rewritten in Go as a stand-alone application with built-in web server for more modern deployment styles.
+In 2022 WFM has been rewritten in Go as a stand-alone application with built-in web server for more modern deployment scenarios.